JerryFinn/IBM_DataScience_Final/README.md

 To run all the code, the following files are need:

 1. `Capstone_BattleOfNeighborhoods.ipynb`: This is the main driving program.
 It is the notebook that produces the final report
 2. `Census_GeoSpatial.ipynb`: This notebook contains all the calls to GeoPandas.
 Stack overflow recommended if you had dependencies issue installing Geopandas, but did not want to change your current environment, you could install a 2nd Python environment on your local system.
-I already had a cloud environment where it worked fine, so I created a separate notebook for GeoPanda calls and ran it in the cloud environment.
+I already had a cloud environment where it worked fine, so I created a separate notebook for GeoPandas calls and ran it in the cloud environment.
 3. `OMA.Rmd`: Some of the data transformation has to be done in R.

 ### Essential Data Files